groupdocs-metadata/GroupDocs.Metadata-Docs/net/getting-started/how-to-run-examples.md

 ![](/metadata/net/images/how-to-run-examples.png)

-In extracted files and folders, you can find solution file:

-*   CSharp solution file

 This project is created in **Microsoft Visual Studio 2017**.
 The **SampleFiles** folder contains all the sample document and image files used in the examples.

 To run the examples, open solution file in Visual Studio and build the project.
 All the functions are called from **RunExamples.cs** .
-Uncomment the function you want to run and comment out the rest.
+Uncomment the function you want to run.

 ![](/metadata/net/images/how-to-run-examples_1.png)